batteries-included/batteries-included/README.md

 sudo usermod -aG docker $USER
 ```

-**NB** you'll need to either `newgrp docker` docker or log out and back in for
+**NB** You need to either `newgrp docker` docker or log out and back in for the
-the group changes to be visible.
+group changes to be visible.

 ## Install Toolchains